 - intervention record check

-- After your application has been processed, you will need to attend 24 hours of caregiver orientation.
+- Training: You will need to attend 24 hours of caregiver orientation.
 These classes will give you an overview of what to expect when caring for a foster child, such as child development, special needs of children in care and supports provided to foster parents as well as help you decide if fostering will be a good fit for you and your family.

-- After completing orientation, you will need to have a home study completed.
-The home study determines if the applicant can provide a safe and suitable home for children and addresses a variety of topics such as family history, parenting skills and home safety.
+- Home Study: The home study determines if the applicant can provide a safe and suitable home for children and addresses a variety of topics such as family history, parenting skills and home safety.